lfreneda/token-authentication-sample/README.md

  - Login and redirect interceptor - when unauthorized, the user will be redirect to login page, after authenticated, will be redirect to previous route.
  - HTML5 localStorage to keep the user information after a hard refresh

+More info on Nancy Token Authencation see https://github.com/NancyFx/Nancy/wiki/Token-Authentication

 ### Client app

 ```